-The Land and Atmospheric Science (LAAS) Graduate Program has 34 faculty members and a 2:1 faculty to graduate student ratio.
+Our program has 43 faculty members that advise students and serve on graduate examination committees, and an approximate 4:3 faculty-to-graduate student ratio.
 Environmental science topics constitute the majority of research conducted in the department, with a core focus on the emerging area of land-atmosphere interactions.
-Our program has no formal tracks or emphasis areas, but instead allows students to design a curriculum that addresses their interests withing the scope of the program.
+The co-Directors of the Graduate Program are Profs.
+Dylan Millet and Fabián Fernández.

 Research topics in Land and Atmospheric Science are diverse and highly interdisciplinary.
 Graduate students and faculty work together on both applied and basic science problems.
 Current research is focused on: biogeochemical cycles of carbon, nitrogen, and phosphorus; climate variability and change; impacts of climate variation on natural and managed ecosystems; the sources, transport, and fate of pollutants in soil, air, and water; environmental and atmospheric chemistry; improving and protecting land, air, and water quality; developing sustainable practices to ensure high quality agricultural products; and modeling the complex interactions between the land and atmosphere.